 How many passengers can Icon of the Seas hold?

 She can hold 7,600+ guests at max capacity, plus over 2,300 crew members.
-That’s like an entire town floating on the ocean.
+That’s like an entire town floating on the ocean — and if you’re sailing with family, here’s why Royal Caribbean for kids is stronger than most people expect.

 Will Icon of the Seas feel crowded?

 Surprisingly, most cruisers say no. Thanks to the redesigned layout, including split pool decks and neighborhood zones, it feels more resort-like than chaotic.
-Still, peak times (like embarkation day) can feel a little busy.
+Still, peak times (like embarkation day) can feel a little busy — which is why these Royal Caribbean cruise disembarkation day tips (and embarkation strategies) make such a difference.

 Can Icon of the Seas visit smaller ports?

 Nope.
 Her massive size limits the ports she can visit.
-Smaller ships — like Radiance or Vision Class — have better access to less touristy, scenic stops.
-It’s a trade-off between size and destination variety.
+Smaller ships — like Radiance or Vision Class — have better access to less touristy, scenic stops, which is exactly why checking the Radiance of the Seas cabins to avoid guide (or the Vision version) can really pay off.

 What’s the biggest cruise ship in the world?